Jalen12345/SummarAIze/progress_report.md

 - Completed static front-end views based on wireframe and added the necessary configuration files to be added to Chrome as an extension (Manifest Version 3).
 - Finished rehashing details for the remainder of the project, only implementation left.
+- Created a scraper to scrape the text from webpages using Beautiful Soup.

 ### Implementation Details:
 1. **Web Scraper**: Will use a web scraping library like Beautiful Soup to process the HTML.